hftf/roirpt/README.md

 ### `user-main-overrides.json`

-Cause I really don't like these defaults.
+Cause I really don’t like these defaults.
 Also includes some prefixes,
 such as <samp>zee</samp> <kbd>SAO\*E</kbd> `(ZEE)`
 or <samp>ob</samp> <kbd>OB</kbd> `(OB)`,